deidg/Pet1_YoN_chooser/README.md

 # Yes or No roulette

-My first app.
-App helps to make decision.
+My first app (used Storyboard).
+App helps to make a decision.

 ## Description

 Click any of two buttons ("Yes", "No) to make a decision.
-The result will be shown top.
+The result will be shown on top.

 ## Screenshots